Taito of Brazil: History

 Taito of Brazil's most commercially successful pinball machine was Cosmic, a clone of Stern Electronics Galaxy.

 Additionally, starting in the late 1970s, Taito of Brazil began creating arcade game clones known as bootlegs as well.
 The only hardware available to them was an arcade board originally created by Japanese company, Nichibutsu for a game called, Moon Cresta (1980).
 Bootleg versions of existing games were altered to run on this hardware.
 Other minor changes were implemented to the software code including text, and sound effects.
 In total, 21 different adaptations had been produced, including popular games such as, Zig Zag, a redeployment of Dig Dug from Namco, and Missile X, a clone of Missile Command from Atari.

 Taito of Brazil closed its doors in 1985 after a series of unfortunate events.
 Michael Kogan, the founder of the parent company, Taito Corporation had died on a business trip to the U.S. in early 1984.
 This left much of the control of the Japanese Taito Corporation to the company employees, who were less enthusiastic about its subsidiaries.
 This added to a sharp decrease in the popularity of pinball worldwide as the result of the popularity of arcade video games prompted the decision to close down Taito of Brazil in 1985.
 The company was liquidated and all its debts honored without the need for bankruptcy.

-Kyocera of Japan purchased what remained of the Taito Corporation in 1986.
+Kyocera purchased what remained of Taito Corporation in 1986.